Today I want to start introducing my 12 quilt projects for the 12 months of 2020.

 Finishing the Rustic Quilt by Initial K Studio

 Nevertheless, I love the finished quilt.
 And not only me.
 So does my husband and so do our three cat boys!
-They were very eager to join our little quilt photoshoot that we did when the quilt was done.
+They were very eager to join the little quilt photoshoot that we did when the quilt was done.

 What do you think about my January quilt project?
 Do you like the simple geometric shapes or do you prefer more elaborate patchwork patterns?